FailAcademy/learning/web-dev-foundation/_lessons/02-rwd/04-github-pages.md

 ## Keywords

 - Project vs. user page
-- Orphan branch
 - Rebase
+- Merge conflict
+- Revert
+- Reset

 ## Exercise 1

 Your turn!
-Take GitHub Pages for a spin by deploying the source files for your Assignment #1 on a `gh-pages` branch.
+Take GitHub Pages for a spin by deploying the source files for your Project 1 on a `gh-pages` branch.

 ## Lab Activity